Clark Lane Connects

 LATE BUS INFORMATION

-Late buses run Mondays, Tuesdays and Wednesdays unless there is a faculty meeting, which is typically the first Monday of the month.
+Late buses run Mondays, Tuesdays and Wednesdays unless there is a faculty meeting, on the first Monday of the month.
 If late buses are not running on a particular day, it will be announced.
 Students take the late bus that goes to their area of town.
 Students will be issued a bus pass from the adult they are staying after school with, or they can get picked up in lieu of taking a bus.
 Late buses arrive at school at 3:40 pm.

 CONNECTIONS CLUBS

-After School Clubs @ Clark Lane
+School Clubs @ Clark Lane Middle School January 2026

 Math Counts meets after school with Mrs. Joyner on most Tuesdays in S105!
-Come join us!

 Have an Idea for a New Club?